Woman to Woman (talk show)

-Woman to Woman (1983) was an American nationally-syndicated female-oriented television talk show.

-Hosted by Pat Mitchell, from Hour Magazine, Woman to Woman featured one topic each day.
+Woman to Woman (1983) is an American nationally-syndicated female-oriented television talk show that was hosted by Pat Mitchell from Hour Magazine.
+Woman to Woman featured one topic each day.
 It was recorded in front of an all-female audience.

-A unique feature of the show's syndication was the fact that it was available to stations in both an hour- and half-hour-long format.
+A unique feature of the show's syndication was that it was available to stations in both an hour- and half-hour-long format.

 Critic John J. O'Connor called the series "certainly a step in the right direction for daytime commercial television", and said, "Much of this is, by now, hardly earth-shattering in terms of being new, but it is being handled with intelligence."
 In 1984 it won the Daytime Emmy Award for Outstanding Talk Show.